How to Start a Tshirt Business From Home And Make $10,000+ a Month

 Very close!
 I like to see if I can get under 1,000 results if possible.
 Niching down like this is the perfect way to add keywords to your title of your listings without looking spammy.

 As you can see, by tweaking the title a little bit, we found out a way to lower down the competition you will be facing as well as putting in some keywords into the title for better rankings all around.
-This is what you want to practice with every product you are putting up.

 Bullet points are what get your merchandise ranked in Amazon from all the tests I have run.
 You need these bullet points to be keyword rich without keyword stuffing.

 What many people do here is simple describe their product.
 Should you do this?

-The bullet points are where you put on your marketing hat and SELL the potential customer.
-You have multiple bullet points to work with here, so really make sure you are marketing to them here.
-They will read these.
-Tell them why they want it!
+The bullet points are where you put on your t shirt business marketing hat and try to SELL to customers.
+You have multiple bullet points to work with here, so you have no excuse not to hook your potential customer with an offer they can't refuse.

-I also like to put a last bullet point telling them to order a size up because these print on demand shirts often shrink a size in the wash.
+I also like to put a last bullet point telling them to order a size up because these print on demand service shirts often shrink a size in the wash.

-If the bullet points are where you are selling the customer, the description is where you want to describe what is in your shirt.
-Keep in mind that this section is what shows up on mobile and is often times used in the meta description for ranking in Google.
+If the bullet points are where you sell to customers, the description is where you want to describe what is in your shirt.
+Keep in mind that this section is what shows up on mobile and is oftentimes used in the meta description for ranking in Google.

-Step 6: Scaling Up
+Step 6: Scaling Up Your Clothing Line

 This entire method is nothing but a numbers game and a pretty easy one at that.
 The majority of people will probably not even try it because of the time investment needed, but it works!